 Our toaster guru Peter Horvath knows what makes good toast.
 He can see beyond the shiny chrome finishes and the gimmicks that manufacturers throw into this essential kitchen appliance.
 Consumers are putting a lot of different things into their toasters these days – but they still want to know if they'll get evenly browned toast, cycle after cycle.

 Our market researchers survey major manufacturers and scour the market to see what's out there.
 We include 'top of the line' brands with sleek or unusual designs, as well as cheap chainstore models, to see if it's really worth paying more if all you want is a decent slice of toast.

 We include both two- and four-slice toasters.
 Once our market research is completed we put together a final list that goes to our buyers.
 They then head out to the retailers and buy each product, just as a normal consumer would.
 We do this so we can be sure the toasters are the same as any consumer would find them and not 'tweaked' in any way.

 Our toasters go through many checks, and we constantly review our test method to make sure we're helping consumers get the most out of their toasters.
 In 2015, after surveying more than 500 CHOICE members, we revamped our test to incorporate a multigrain performance score, because 70% of respondents use multigrain in their toasters.
 Read more about our member survey on toasters, including the kinds of problems people have with their toasters.

-- Buying the bread: We use standard loaves of Wonder White bread for our evenness of browning and consistency tests; we make sure it has minimum contact with the air so it stays fresh throughout the test.
-For our multigrain test, we use Burgen bread.
+- Buying the bread: We use standard loaves of white bread for our evenness of browning and consistency tests; we make sure it has minimum contact with the air so it stays fresh throughout the test.
+We use a commonly found multigrain bread for the multigrain test.